jeffsenn/AboveVTT/safari/README.md

  - For github actions: put the contents of that file into github secrets:
      `base64 P8FILE_YOU_DOWNLOADED | pbcopy` and paste to github

+This is what you need to put in github secrets for safari-release-build.yml.
+ - Choose a password (eg "p12pass123") - this goes into github secret `P12_PASSWORD`
+ - List the signing certs on your mac with:
+     `security find-identity -p codesigning -v`
+ - Ensure there is at least one "Apple Development" and one "Apple Distribution" cert
+ - Need to get this certificates into github secrets.
+ - Easiest way:
+    - open XCode -> Settings -> Accounts
+    - Choose your account on left (prob only 1), choose the org (NOT PERSONAL) on right
+    - Click "Manage Certificates"
+    -   Hopefully we see the certs there.
+Need to right-click "Export Certificate" on one each of "Apple Dev Cert" and "Apple Dist Cert".
+Use the P12_PASSWORD above to encrypt.
+Save as two WHATEVER.p12 files
+ - Get those .p12 files into github secrets (order doesn't matter):
+ - `BUILD_CERTIFICATE_BASE64` and  `BUILD_CERTIFICATE2_BASE64`
+ - `base64 -i WHATEVER.p12 | pbcopy` and paste into github `BUILD_CERTIFICATE_BASE64`
+ - `base64 -i WHATEVER_2.p12 | pbcopy` and paste into github `BUILD_CERTIFICATE2_BASE64`

+Things that some people might consider sensitive but really are not:
+  Team ID - this can be found through various means including app store presence.
+  Provisioning Profiles - they are actually extractable directly from the .ipa file hosted by the store

 Note about building locally for testing on Mac (not iOS):

 Safari seems to get confused with multiple versions of extensions with